-Turn to simple, vibrant veggie sides to add color and texture to your holiday table.
+Turn to simple, vibrant veggie sides to add color and texture to your holiday meal.
 The sprout, the bean, and the bitter green: the fresh flavors of green vegetables are an essential part of the Thanksgiving plate.
-But don't stop with just green veggies, try caramelized winter squash or crisp green beans, citrus-flecked salad or a showstopping whole cauliflower.
+But don't stop with just green veggies, try caramelized winter squash or crisp beans, citrus-flecked salad or a showstopping whole cauliflower.
 Potatoes shouldn't be the only veggies to get real estate on the Thanksgiving dinner table.

 "I can't believe green bean casserole is light!"